Translation Theories – Eugene Nida and Dynamic Equivalence

 And only when the translator could state the original features, he can achieve “dynamic equivalence”, which stressed the importance of transferring meaning, not grammatical form.

-Take the “coca-cola” for example, Coca means “古柯叶” and Cola means “可乐果” in Chinese, the combined name designed to show that the drink is made of natural ingredient, and it is dependable and safe to drink.
+Take “Coca-Cola” for example, Coca means “古柯叶” and Cola means “可乐果” in Chinese, the combined name is designed to show that the drink is made of natural ingredients, and it is dependable and safe to drink.

-When translated as “可口可乐” in Chinese, the taste of “可口”, the carefree feeling “可乐” when drinking, together with the Chinese reduplicating words all make the brand impressive.
+When translated as “可口可乐” in Chinese, the taste of “可口”, and the carefree feeling of “可乐” when drinking, together with the Chinese reduplicating words all make the brand impression.

-Formal equivalence intends to achieve equivalence between original text and translation text, and to some extent reflect the linguistical features such as vocabulary, grammar, syntax and structure of the original language which has great impact on the accuracy and correctness.
+Formal equivalence intends to achieve equivalence between the original text and translation text, and to some extent reflect the linguistical features such as vocabulary, grammar, syntax, and structure of the original language which has a great impact on the accuracy and correctness.

-One of the most typical translation is “Gloss translations”, which is closest to the original structure, and with attached comments to give readers a better understanding of the culture and custom.
+One of the most typical translations is “Gloss translation”, which is closest to the original structure, and with attached comments to give readers a better understanding of the culture and custom.

-In Nida’ book, The Theory and Practice of Translation, he defined translation as “Translating consists in reproducing in the receptor language the closest natural equivalent of the source language message, first in terms of meaning and secondly in terms of style.”
+In Eugene Nida’s book, The Theory and Practice of Translation, he defined translation as “Translating consists in reproducing in the receptor language the closest natural equivalent of the source language message, first in terms of meaning and secondly in terms of style.”

 This definition includes three basic terms: